By Dr. Ritu Krishnatreye, BHMS

 Severe dehydration can occur when the body is deprived of important electrolyte minerals like potassium, sodium, calcium, magnesium and chlorine.
 These minerals are essential for various biochemical reactions in the body.

-When the brain doesn't have sufficient electrolytes, the shortage inhibits the secretion of the Anti-diuretic hormone, which is the hormone secreted by pituitary gland that is essential for maintaining a proper balance of fluids in the body.
+When the brain doesn't have sufficient electrolytes, the shortage inhibits the secretion of the Anti-diuretic hormone, which is the hormone secreted by the pituitary gland that is essential for maintaining a proper balance of fluids in the body.

 For proper re-hydration, it is necessary to replenish lost electrolytes.